Paramara dynasty: Imperial Paramars

-At its zenith, Bhoja's kingdom extended from Chittor in the north to upper Konkan in the south, and from the Sabarmati River in the west to Vidisha in the east.
+At its zenith, Bhoja's empire extended from Chittor in the north to upper Konkan in the south, and from the Sabarmati River in the west to Vidisha in the east.
 He was recognized as a capable military leader, but his territorial conquests were short-lived.
 His major claim to fame was his reputation as a scholar-king, who patronized arts, literature and sciences.
 Noted poets and writers of his time sought his sponsorship.
 Bhoja was himself a polymath, whose writings cover a wide variety of topics include grammar, poetry, architecture, yoga, and chemistry.
 Bhoja established the Bhoj Shala which was a centre for Sanskrit studies and a temple of Sarasvati in present-day Dhar.
 He is said to have founded the city of Bhojpur, a belief supported by historical evidence.
 Besides the Bhojeshwar Temple there, the construction of three now-breached dams in that area is attributed to him.
 Because of his patronage to literary figures, several legends written after his death featured him as a righteous scholar-king.
 In terms of the number of legends centered around him, Bhoja is comparable to the fabled Vikramaditya.